Riverside National Cemetery: History

-RNC was established in 1976 through the transfer of 740 acre from March Air Force Base, a section that during World War II was called Camp Haan.
+Riverside National Cemetery was established in 1976 through the transfer of 740 acre from March Air Force Base, a section that during World War II was called Camp Haan.
 The site was selected in 1976 to provide full burial options for Southern California veterans and their families by President Ford’s Commission for National Cemeteries and Monuments.
 An additional 181 acre was transferred by the U.S. Air Force in 2003.